yaoshengxu/yaoshengxu.github.io/_teaching/2017-fall-teaching.md

 location: "Ithaca, NY"
 ---

 Teaching Assistant.
-Also supervised this course on 2018 Fall and 2019 Spring Semester.
+Supervised this course on 2017 Fall, also 2018 Fall and 2019 Spring Semester.